BuSRA-coolap/Coffee-Shop/README.md

 # Technolohies used:

-HTML5 for struckted content
+-HTML5 for struckted content
-CSS3 for styling and responsive design
+-CSS3 for styling and responsive design
-Font Awesome icons for added visual appeal
+-Font Awesome icons for added visual appeal